 The Best Answer: Herbs or Bioidentical Hormones

-Hormone balancing should never be approached in a one-size-fits-most manner.
+Hormone balance should never be approached in a one-size-fits-most manner.
 We are all unique and different – different toxin exposure, different stressors, different diets, difference lifestyle habits – all of which have a distinct effect on the endocrine system.
 With any health concern, it is always best to begin with addressing the underlying root cause and not just the symptoms.
-Diet, stress, digestive tract health, thyroid, toxic chemical exposure, liver and gallbladder health, stress and inflammation – all can influence hormone balance.
-While dietary and lifestyle changes, supplements and herbs can often relieve some of the symptoms of hormonal imbalance, bioidentical (not synthetic) hormone replacement therapy is usually the best option to provide both consistent relief and clinical balance.
+Diet, stress, digestive tract health, thyroid, toxic chemical exposure, liver and gallbladder health, stress and inflammation – all can influence your hormone balance.
+While dietary and lifestyle changes, supplements and herbs can often relieve some of the symptoms of hormonal imbalance, bioidentical/human identical (not synthetic) hormone replacement therapy is usually the best and safest option to provide both consistent relief and clinical balance.
 Before doing any type of hormone replacement therapy, including herbs, I highly recommend saliva testing (female/male saliva profile III) your sex hormones, adrenal hormones and thyroid.
 This will provide you with a baseline and, of course, will indicate whether or not there is a definite physiological need for bioidentical hormone replacement therapy.
 With the results of your tests in-hand, you will be able to take them to a knowledgeable practitioner experienced in bioidentical hormone balancing.
 Keep in mind that you may not need to be on BHRT forever.
 For many women, once hormones are balanced and their body adjusts to its new normal, BHRT can gradually be decreased and hormones managed through lifestyle changes such as diet, exercise, stress relief, etc.

 - Patisaul, HB., Jefferson, W. The pros and cons of phytoestrogens.
 Front Neuroendocrinol.
 2010 October; 31(4): 400-419.